Jim@TBF | Thu May 21, 2009 at 1:08 pm

 When lighter loads are combined with occlusion, Type 2 fibers are recruited way early in the set just like when you are doing a heavier weight.
 So they get naturally bigger.

-Increase in Growth Hormone: Lighter loads with occlusion have shown to increase GH levels more than heavy training.
+Increase in Growth Hormone: Lighter loads with occlusion training have shown to increase GH levels more than heavy training.
 But recent evidences have shown increases in GH not to have much benefit for muscle growth.

 The muscle is usually occluded when you are using heavier weights (> 60% of1RM).
 But you can occlude or reduce blood flow a bit more with some other techniques.